ashishdarekar/N-Body_Simulations_on_GPUs_using_CUDA/README.md

 Seminar Work : "Parallelization of Physics calculations on GPUs with CUDA" \
 By Ashish Darekar and Shubham Khatri \
-Examiner: Dr. Stefan Recksiegel
+Examiner: Dr. Stefan Recksiegel \
-Assistant advisor: Anton Riedel
+Assistant advisor: Anton Riedel \
-Technische Universität München, Fakultät für Physik
+Fakultät für Physik, Technische Universität München

 To use the code, you will need The NVIDIA CUDA Toolkit version 1.0 or later, available at http://developer.nvidia.com/cuda